AEFeinstein/Super-2024-Swadge-FW/README.md

 ## Documentation

-Full Doxygen documentation can be found at https://adam.feinste.in/Swadge-IDF-5.0/
+Full Doxygen documentation is [hosted online here](https://adam.feinste.in/Swadge-IDF-5.0/).
+This details all APIs and has examples for how to use them.
+It was written to be referenced when writing Swadge modes.

+The [Contribution Guide can be found here](/docs/CONTRIBUTING.md).
+It should be read before making a contribution.

 ## Continuous Integration